npl22/map-my-jog/README.md

 [Link to live site](https://www.mapmyjog.com)

 MapMyJog is full-stack web application clone of MapMyRun, using Ruby on Rails with a PostgreSQL database on the backend and React.js/Redux on the frontend.
-Users are able to map out the paths they have walked/run and keep track of the total distance of the planned routes.
+Users are able to map out running/walking/hiking routes and keep track of the total distance of the planned routes.

 ## Features and implementation